Lighting expert since 1979

 A painting presented in soft, diffused light can create a completely different mood than the same painting illuminated by a directional spotlight.
 The right gallery lighting in the lobby can highlight artwork, set accents and provide an unforgettable visual experience for the viewer.

-What are some approaches to illuminating art in the lobby?
+What approaches are there to illuminating art in the lobby?

-Directional lighting: This involves using spotlights that are aimed directly at the artwork.
-This technique is particularly suitable for paintings or photographs as it can highlight details and add depth.
+Directional lighting: This uses spotlights that are aimed directly at the artwork.
+This technique is particularly suitable for paintings or photographs as it can emphasize details and add depth.

 Diffuse lighting: A softer light source that illuminates the entire room evenly can create a calming atmosphere and help to present the entire room as one cohesive work of art.

-Dynamic lighting: With modern LED technologies, lighting can be varied throughout the day or depending on the occasion to create different moods.
+Dynamic lighting: With modern LED technologies, lighting can be varied throughout the day or according to the occasion to create different moods.

-Accent lighting: Small light sources can be used to highlight certain parts of a work of art or special details.
+Accent lighting: Small light sources can be used to highlight specific parts of a work of art or particular details.

-In a lobby that also serves as a gallery, it is important that the lighting meets both the artistic and practical needs of the space.
-It should put the artwork center stage without compromising the comfort and functionality of the space.
+In a lobby that doubles as a gallery, it is important that the lighting meets both the artistic and practical needs of the space.
+It should bring the artwork to center stage without compromising the comfort and functionality of the space.
 To summarize, gallery lighting in the lobby is not only about illuminating artwork, but also about providing a unique experience for guests.
 A well-lit space can make the difference between a simple lobby and an impressive entrance area that will be remembered.

-The different areas of the hotel lobby: a guide through the first impression
+The different areas of the hotel lobby: a travel guide through the first impression

-The reception area: This is often home to a reception desk or reception counter.
+The reception area: there is often a reception desk or reception counter here.
 It is the first point of contact for guests to check in or obtain information.
 The lighting and furniture are often designed to be inviting and functional.

 Waiting areas: Often furnished with comfortable seating, coffee tables and the occasional magazine or book, these areas offer guests a place to relax and wait.

-Gallery or art area: As mentioned earlier, a lobby can also serve as a display area for artwork, statues or other cultural artifacts.
+Gallery or art area: As mentioned earlier, a lobby can also serve as a display space for artwork, statues or other cultural artifacts.
 Here, the focus is on lighting to highlight the artwork.

-Bar or café: Some lobbies feature a small bar or café where guests can enjoy drinks or snacks.
+Bar or café: Some lobbies have a small bar or café where guests can enjoy drinks or snacks.
 It is a relaxed area where guests can meet and chat.

 Business Center: Modern hotels often have areas equipped with computers, printers and other office supplies so guests can conduct business.

-Event information: Many lobbies have an area specifically designated to provide guests with information about events, tours or local attractions.
+Event information: Many lobbies have an area specifically designed to provide guests with information about events, tours or local attractions.

 Luggage storage: A convenient area where guests can store their luggage before check-in or after check-out.